sportsdunia logo

 Samuel Eto’o (Image Credit: X/@FCBarcelona)

-Samuel Eto’o’s ruthless finishing also involved some of the funniest ever celebrations.
-For example, he once celebrated a goal by mimicking a fan’s phone call.
-As the best African Players of all Time, he used his FIFA connections to uproot corruption in Cameroonian football, risking his reputation in the process.
+With the Nerazzurri, Eto’o became the African Player of the Year a record four times and won the Olympic gold medal in 2000.
+He scored a whopping 56 goals for Cameroon and had the privilege of tasting AFCON glory back-to-back in 2000 and 2002.
+Samuel's ruthless finishing also involved some of the funniest ever celebrations.
+He once celebrated a goal by mimicking a fan’s phone call.
+As the best African Players of all time, he used his FIFA connections to uproot corruption in Cameroonian football, risking his reputation in the process.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won